wAIlma/SLR-NeSyAI-KGC-I40/README.md

   - [Troubleshooting](#troubleshooting)

 ## Overview

 This repository contains all the artifacts, data, and scripts related to the systematic literature review (SLR) on Knowledge Graph Construction using Neuro-Symbolic AI focused on manufacturing use cases.

 The main question to guide this review is, “*Which role play neuro-symbolic AI approaches in knowledge graph construction for Manufacturing?*"

 Originally, **981** obtained search results, and **53** remained after applying inclusion and exclusion criteria during the screening process.
 Additional **four** reports were excluded based on quality criteria, of which **three** because of the publishing venue's low ranking.
 The remaining **49** reports result in **5%** of the overall search corpus.
 This is reasonable as the focus of neuro-symbolic approaches is not specified in our search query, and a resulting lower precision is expected.
+The image represents the protocol following the [PRISM](https://www.prisma-statement.org/prisma-2020-flow-diagram) screening process.

 <p align="center">
   <img src="./images/prisma.png" alt="Experimentation Scenario"/>